MiguelBarrios/DayTrainer/README.md

 * Leader Board- Hierarchical display that ranks users with the most profitable accounts

-* Friends- Page that gives access to user's friends list and to view their trades

 * Account Settings- Allows user to update profile information

 ---